KeeCLI/kee.py/README.md

 - Let you select your AWS account and role interactively
 - Automatically save the configuration to `Kee`

+> **Tip:** A session can be liked to multiple profiles.
+When prompted for a 'session name', use something generic, like your company name.

 ### 2. Use an Account

 ```bash